In principle, people who have married retain their own surname. They can also adopt a common surname.

 Renewing official documents

-If you change your surname after marrying or registering a partnership, you must have your identity documents renewed together with a number of other official documents such as:
+If you change your surname after marrying, you must have your identity documents renewed together with a number of other official documents such as: